Updated: Oct 7

 Understanding does not reside in the brain... for if it did...where will it be found... for it has no substance.
 Nor does it reside in the mind...for the mind is simply an array of abilities (Hacker, 2013) and does not consist of anything.
 Understanding is not a "mental state"...
 Since states have levels of intensity...it makes no sense that my understanding is more intense today than it was yesterday.
 States can be interrupted but it makes no sense that my understanding was interrupted in the middle.
 States lend themselves to the form of the words "in a state of"...
 (Hacker 2013) but it makes no sense to say "I was in a state of understanding".
 Understanding is not a process either... since a process has duration... is clockable...can be interrupted and resumed...if it were a process, we'd be able to say "my understanding of calculus was interrupted, but it picked it up later".

 Our job is to help children to "understand"...by seeing to it that they respond to and use words, gesture and expressions appropriately...
-We need to analyze what it takes to be able to do something (what constituents are involved and if necessary, how they are synthesized) and how to arrange things so that learning occurs.
+We need to analyze what it takes to be able to do something (what constituents are involved and if necessary, how they are synthesized) and how to arrange things so that learning occurs and understanding is manifest.
 Once learned and manifest, only then can we say, someone "understands".
+Let's bring sense back into our understanding about 'understanding'.

 BIT BY BIT Alan